Shrine of Miosach: Description

-On commission from a member of the then dominant Ulster O'Domhnnaill family, the shrine's frontpiece was added in 1534 by the goldsmith Brian O'Morrison.
+On commission from a member of the then dominant Ulster O'Domhnnaill family, the Shrine of Miosach's front cover was added in 1534 by the goldsmith Brian O'Morrison.
 He signed the work with an inscription in Latin, which was translated by the Irish artist, antiquary, archaeologist and collector George Petrie as "Briain ua Muirguissan covered me, anno M.CCCCC.XXXIIII".
 Moss believes that "covered me" should instead be read as "who enshrines me".
 O'Morrison added twelve plates (in three arrangements of four different sizes) to the front, with depictions of saints including the crowned Virgin and Child in the smaller inner panels, and St. Bridget, St. Patrick and Colm Cille in four large panels.
-Located in the upper center of the frontpiece, in the space between the plates, is a relief of the crucified Christ.
+Located in the upper centre of the front cover, in the space between the plates, is a relief of the crucified Christ.
 The front is further decorated by eight large cabochon quartz (rock crystal) gemstones.
 These semi-precious crystals were in vogue at the time, and probably replaced similar glass stones.
-Originally the stones may have acted as lapidaries, that is they were chosen and placed based on their symbolic meaning which may have tied in with the text held in the interior chamber.
+The stones may have acted as lapidaries, that is, they were chosen and placed based on their symbolic meaning, which may have tied in with the text held in the interior chamber.

 Moss notes that, as with other 16th-century refurbishments of 10th- and 11th-century objects such as the Domnach Airgid and the casing for the Cathach psalter, the goldsmiths were mindful to incorporate elements of the original object, "suggesting a concern with maintaining the antique character of the pieces".
-This can be seen in how the frontpiece in many 16th-century reworkings, including this work, resemble 10th- and 11th-century illuminated manuscripts and high crosses, in that they are characterised by a surface divided into quadrants separated by raised bands, which the later artists usually made from bronze or silver.
+This can be seen in how the front cover in many 16th-century reworkings, including this work, resemble 10th- and 11th-century illuminated manuscripts and high crosses, in that they are characterised by a surface divided into quadrants separated by raised bands, which the later artists usually made from bronze or silver.

 The overall workmanship is, according to Moss, of a "formal and rigid style".
 Petrie had a similar view, and considered the other surviving cumdach, the Domnach Airgid, to be of a "purer style of art, and [of] more perfect execution" than the original metalwork on the Miosach shrine.
 According to the art historian Paul Mullarkey, the metalwork on some of the sides is of variable quality.
 He writes that some of the 16th-century craftsmen were "somewhat clumsy in [their] layout and execution of the zoomorphic[s], and this shows that not all commissions were of high quality."